 Pediatric Occupational Therapy

 Pediatric Occupational Therapy is treatment to help children attain their full potential in many facets of life.
-OT helps patients build the "skills for the job of living."
+Occupational Therapy helps patients build the "skills for the job of living."
 Children need to have sensory processing and motor skills for their age appropriate occupations of self-help, play, academics, and handwriting skills.
 They need to achieve self-confidence and social-emotional well-being.

 Conditions treated include: